What age should you start training your gundog puppy?

 Just because you can

 Of course just because you can, does not necessarily mean you ‘should’.
-A three month old puppy can be taught to sit, lie down, and many other ‘tricks’ in a basic way.
+A three month old puppy can be taught all manner of skills.

 But he is still a puppy and easily distracted.
-Just because it is possible to do so, does not necessarily mean you should feel under any obligation to begin training at this early stage.
+Just because it is possible to do so, does not necessarily mean you should feel under any obligation to ‘hot house’ your puppy and cram 6 months of education into a few short weeks.
+In fact, if you try, you’ll probably come unstuck

 Puppies’ attention span